 Sardonyx, like onyx, shows layers of parallel bands—instead of the chaotic, curved bands that compose agate, another type of chalcedony.

-The finest examples of sardonyx, which display sharp contrasts between layers, are found in India.
-Other sources include Brazil, Germany, Czechoslovakia, Madagascar, Uruguay and the United States.
+The finest examples of sardonyx, which display sharp contrasts between layers and are found in India.
+Other sources include Brazil, Germany, Czech Republic, Slovakia, Madagascar, Uruguay and the United States.

 Measuring 6.5 on the Mohs hardness scale, sardonyx is widely available and relatively inexpensive as gems, beads, and jewelry.
 It is often carved into cameos, intaglios and brooches to show the color contrast between layers.

-Used as a stone of strength and protection since ancient times, sardonyx is associated with courage, happiness, and clear communication.
-Some believe that placing sardonyx at each corner of a house will grant protection against evil.
+Used as a stone of strength and protection in ancient times, sardonyx is associated with courage, happiness, and clear communication.
+Ancients believed that placing a sardonyx gemstone at each corner of a house will grant protection against evil.